Home

 Before attending the Apparel Design Program, Penny worked full time in television production.
 She combined her 2 loves on a number of sewing videos for Jinni's Personal Patterns, Kathy Ruddy Live Guide Series, Unique Measuring video, Clotilde, and Creative Feet.
 Her professional video abilities also made her the important Pen_y part of Pengy Productions with Peggy Grber, the Pe_gy part of Pengy.
 Together they created this web site as well as the 20 year Retreat History DVD/Video and the 30 Years of Retreat History Video on YouTube.

 In spring of 2021, Penny had to step down from all of those happy activities to focus on her personal health issues.
-She put up a valient fight for her life, but lost the final battle on April 20, 2022.
+She put up a valiant fight for her life, but lost the final battle on April 20, 2022.
 We miss them both terribly, but their memories live on every time the Stitching Girls get together.
 See Remembering Penny Kimmel where we have shared many memories of our years of sewing and retreating under her leadership.

 Back to Top